kahboom/dev-notes/01 - Frontend/web-components.md

 Feel free to separate them into two entries.

 **4. Import into the host app.**
-Go back to your host app, and include the final file like so:
+Go back to your host app, and include the final file.
+There are a few ways to do this, with the most straightforward way being like so:

 ```html
 <cheese></cheese>
 <script src="../wc/cheese.js"></script>
 ```

-If you would like to add the host app with Yarn, you can `$ yarn add <path to relative file>` instead.
+It's likely in your best interest to consider using [yalc](https://www.npmjs.com/package/yalc), but you can also `$ yarn add <path to relative file>` instead.

 ### Exporting a React App as a Web Component (WIP)

+Coming soon.

 ## Resources
 Several code snippets on here can be attributed to Scott Davis's [Using Web Components](https://www.safaribooksonline.com/videos/using-web-components/9781491957264) video, available on Safari Books Online.